 “Patients aren’t aware of all the options out there.
-Your doctor might not know all the options,” said Dr. April Armstrong, director of the psoriasis program in the Dermatology Dept. at the University of Southern California and a member of the NPF team that developed Treat to Target.
+Your doctor might not know all the options,” says April Armstrong, M.D., director of the psoriasis program in the Dermatology Dept. at the University of Southern California and a member of the NPF team that developed Treat to Target.

 “Patients need to understand what are the benefits and what are the side effects of each medication.
 To be educated will be very helpful for the next time you visit your health care provider.”

 2. Don’t overwhelm your health care provider

 Doctors want to help, but they’re busy people.
 How should you open this conversation?

 “I would advise patients to ask if their providers have heard of Treat to Target first,” Armstrong says.
 “If not, then the patient can talk about how they learned about these treatment goals.
 Tell your provider what these goals are, then ask where you, the patient, is in relation to these goals.